-FDA regulates a subset of mobile apps which meet the definition of “mobile medical app.”
-FDA has stated that the agency intends to exercise enforcement discretion with respect to mobile apps that may meet the definition of medical device but pose a low risk to participants.
+The Food and Drug Administation (FDA) regulates a subset of mobile apps which meet the definition of “mobile medical app” (MMA).
+The FDA has stated that the agency intends to exercise enforcement discretion with respect to mobile apps that may meet the definition of medical device but pose a low risk to participants.

 High risk MMA examples –

 There are five core areas to understand before designing research on or with mobile apps: